fishsticks89/hw-topics-design-for-game/DESIGN.md

  - **Typeography:** Comic Sans
  - **Layout:** Screen Arrangement:
    - Game Area: The field occipies the majority of the screen
-   - Score Display and Navbar: This occupies the top of the screen and facilitates all mouse interactions
+   - Score Display and Controlbar: This occupies the top of the screen and facilitates all mouse interactions.

- - **Navigation:** this is a single page app (SPA) and there is no Navigation **Functionality**
+ - **Navigation:** this is a single page app (SPA) and there is no Navigation.
+**Functionality**
-   - Movement: Each player can control their paddle using arbitrary keyboard keys
+   - Movement: Each player can control their paddle using arbitrary keyboard keys.
-   - Restart: There is a button in the top left that allows users to restart the game
+   - Restart: There is a button in the top left that allows users to restart the game.
    - Scoring: A point is added to a player's score when the ball exits the field on their side.
-The player with the lowest score is winning
+The player with the lowest score is winning.
-   - Bouncing: When the ball hits a paddle: It bounces.
+   - Bouncing: When the ball hits a paddle: it bounces.
 It has an initial random direction and constant velocity, and maintains this velocity throughout the game.

 Mockup:
 ![Mockup](https://i.imgur.com/xSdu1SM.png)